CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/User-Management/LDAP-Authentication.md

 ---

 <!-- vale off -->
 As an administrator, you can integrate the NetQ role-based access control (RBAC) with your lightweight directory access protocol (LDAP) server in on-premises deployments.
 NetQ maintains control over role-based permissions for the NetQ application.
-Currently there are two roles, *admin* and *user*.
-With the RBAC integration, LDAP handles user authentication and your directory service, such as Microsoft Active Directory, Kerberos, OpenLDAP, and Red Hat Directory Service.
-A copy of each user from LDAP is stored in the local NetQ database.
+There are two roles, *admin* and *user*.
+With the RBAC integration, LDAP handles account authentication and your directory service (such as Microsoft Active Directory, Kerberos, OpenLDAP, and Red Hat Directory Service).
+A copy of each account from LDAP is stored in the local NetQ database.
 <!-- vale on -->

-Integrating with an LDAP server does not prevent you from configuring local users (stored and managed in the NetQ database) as well.
+Integrating with an LDAP server does not prevent you from configuring local accounts (stored and managed in the NetQ database) as well.

 ## Get Started